-The images that we are used to when we talk about many countries are usually those of excess: large masses of land, numerous roads and buildings, and large groups of people.
-Particularly, when discussing the populations of countries, people expect such numbers to be in the millions rather the tens of thousands.
-Nevertheless, there are indeed countries with very small populations.
-According to data from the World Factbook, there are 13 countries with populations under 100,000 as of July 2017 estimates.
-The countries that are the least populated in the world are often also some of the smallest and most isolated.
-Most of the Islands in the West Indies and the Caribbean have very small populations because of the small sizes of their landmasses.
-They can therefore only accommodate a small number of people because of limited space resources.
-There are also countries that are located in places with very harsh weather conditions that do not appeal to many people.
-In many places, a combination of adverse weather conditions and small size has greatly contributed to their small populations.
+When discussing the populations of countries, we usually expect the numbers to be in millions rather than tens of thousands.
+Nevertheless, there are countries with very small populations.
+According to data from the United Nations, 13 countries across the world have populations of less than 100,000 (as of 2019).
+The countries that are the least populated in the world are often some of the smallest by land area and are isolated.
+Most of the islands in the West Indies and the Caribbean have very small populations because of their small size.
+Therefore, they can only accommodate a small number of people.
+Some countries are located in places with very harsh weather conditions that do not appeal to many people.
+In many countries, a combination of various factors has contributed to their small populations.

 Countries With The Smallest Populations

 With a population of fewer than 1,000 people, Vatican City has the smallest population of any country in the world.
 Vatican City is also the smallest country in the world by land area at 0.17 square miles (0.44km2).
-Enclosed within the Italian city of Rome, the Vatican is ruled by the Pope.
+An enclave of Rome, the Vatican is ruled by the Pope.
 The citizens that reside within the country are either clergy, state officials, or members of the Swiss Guard.

-The second least populated country in the world is the island of Tuvalu with a population of 11,052.
+The third least populated country in the world is the island of Tuvalu.
+It has a population of 11,646 individuals.
 The island nation of Tuvalu is located in the Central Pacific in Polynesia.
 Tuvalu is composed of three reef islands and six atolls totaling 10 square miles (26 km2).
 Due to the lack of exploitable resources and economic potential, as well as its small size, Tuvalu has been designated a "least developed country" (LDC) by the United Nations.

 Other Small Populations